 Over the years and due to the financial meltdown of 2008, the amount of withdrawal has been reviewed by many planners as well as projecting economists.
 Recently Morningstar (www.morningstar.com) (2013) reviewed Bengen’s research and downgraded the percentage from 4% to 2.8%.

 The fact that a portfolio must maintain a growth level of over 2.8% to keep the offset of withdrawals presents a severe problem.
-Most portfolios contain a blend of bonds and common stocks, and some bank products, and the question remains; over the length of the average retirement period (21 years according to AARP study) can the portfolio maintain itself or is principal invaded?
+Most portfolios contain a blend of bonds and common stocks, and some bank products, and the question remains; over the length of the average retirement period (21 years according to the AARP study) can the portfolio maintain itself, or is principal invaded?

 Suppose it doesn’t, and the retiree has to withdraw more to maintain income flow, what happens?
 Suppose the retiree uses up the balance of the funds?
 Does this sound like doomsday?
 Or does it only mean that planning for future events makes reality difficult?
 Think about the past collapses of the stock market just in recent years, such as 1987 (Black Monday), 2008.
-Are those the only collapses in the past 30 years, that wouldn’t have much of an effect would it?
+Are those the only collapses in the past 30 years, that wouldn’t have much of an effect would they?

 The answer is no, here are a few more events that caused the stock market to lose value since 1987: